VuiMuich/leftwm_wiki/Customizing-Themes-with-`liquid`-templates.md

 leftwm-state -w 0 -t ~/.config/leftwm/themes/current/template.liquid
 ```
 As the `script-var` calls this script without specifying an `interval` eww will grab the tail of the scripts standard output and update the variable every time there is a change.
 For demonstration purpose in the `workspace-window` variable we use the `-q` switch so we get only a single output of `leftwm-state` and update with an interval of 5s.
-In reallity of course grabbing the tail here as well would make much more sense of course.
+In reality of course grabbing the tail here as well would make much more sense of course.

 ## Lemonbar
 Lemonbar handles things a bit differently, as it doesn't execute the `leftwm-state` command itself, but starts an instance for each workspace in the `up` script and pipes through the standard output to `lemonbar`.